 Yellow teeth and stained teeth are common cosmetic dental problems many people face.
 If tooth discoloration is among your dental concerns, we offer effective treatment options to restore the brightness of your smile.
 Dr. Alan Dechter and Dr. Matthew Moy are cosmetic dentists that offer several solutions for tooth discoloration in Silver Spring, MD.

-Two basic types of teeth stains exist.
-Extrinsic stains and intrinsic stains can both contribute to discolored teeth.
+There are two basic types of teeth stains: extrinsic and intrinsic.
+Both can contribute to discolored teeth.
 Knowing the type of stains you have will help our dentist find the best treatment option for you.

 Extrinsic Teeth Stains

 An extrinsic stain is a stain on the outermost layer of the tooth.
 Lifestyle choices are the main cause of extrinsic stains which are typically easy to treat.
-Common causes of extrinsically stained teeth include tobacco, coffee, tea, soda, berries, and other foods with strong colors in them.
+Common causes of these stains include tobacco, coffee, tea, soda, berries, and other foods with strong colors in them.
 When used or consumed in excess, these things can cause stained or discolored enamel and yellow teeth.

 Intrinsic Teeth Stains